Leg3ndary/Tenshi/terms.md

 1. Commands used
 - We will track any messages that use a command that our bot responds too
     - This is purely for performance/insights on what commands our users like to use.
+- The bot will automatically check for hateful speech when commands are used with the bot, ONLY if words listed below, if found we will be able to see the context of this message.
+    - N-word
+    - R-slur

 # FAQ
 - What happens if we don't get a Direct Message showing the reason for my punishment?